BabylonJS/Documentation/content/resources/Reference/File_Format_Map_(.babylon).md

 {
     "name": string, (name of the property)
     "value": string, (value of the property.
-For example: name = "target" and value = "Plane001") "targetType": string (internal use for the BabylonJS Actions Builder, specifies where to find the properties for "propertyPath")
+For example: name = "target" and value = "Plane001") "targetType": string (internal use for theBabylon.js Actions Builder, specifies where to find the properties for "propertyPath")
 }
 ```